 As of June 2021, Shield users experienced occasional issues with MKV files where Plex would pop in and out of Dolby Vision, occasionally switching back to HDR. (source)

 According to Plex, “That issue is caused by the DOVI decoder on the device crashing and is unfortunately out of our control, and would require a fix by Nvidia.
 The dvhe.07.06 profile is not officially supported by the Shield, and as such, sometimes may not work.”

 When asked about it, NVIDIA’s official comment was that “the Plex posts are correct.
 Shield doesn’t officially support those profiles and what you see is what you get for now.
 No promises on the future.”

 I’ve had success playing my Dolby Vision rips through Plex.
 The most I’ve had to deal with is the occasional stutter during playback.

 Dolby Vision on Kodi

-Unfortunately, Dolby Vision is not supported with Kodi 19 Matrix.
-This applies not only to the Android version on the NVIDIA Shield, but all other platforms as well.
+Unfortunately, Dolby Vision is not supported with Kodi 20 Nexus.
+This applies to the Android version of the NVIDIA Shield and all other platforms.

-Kodi uses FFMpeg to run it’s media player software.
+Kodi uses FFMpeg to run its media player software.
 Unfortunately, Dolby Vision in an MKV package isn’t supported yet FFMpeg.
-Unless FFMpeg adds support for that feature down the road, or Kodi changes it’s video framework, don’t expect to see Dolby Vision on Kodi 19 anytime in the near future.
+Unless FFMpeg adds support for that feature or Kodi changes its video framework, don’t expect to see Dolby Vision on Kodi anytime soon.